vingerha/gtfs2/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
+**For each of the questions below add you data**

+Note that clairvoyancy does not exist ... no details = no response

 1. A clear and concise description of what the bug is.
 - has it worked before
 - what it does not do vs. expectation